 The backyard chickens of today are much different from grandma’s chickens.
-They are being spoiled, getting fat and dying from obesity related complications.
+They are being spoiled with treats, getting fat and dying from obesity-related complications.
 In order to spare our feathered pets the deadly consequences of obesity, we must familiarize ourselves with its causes, acknowledge our role in contributing to it and take affirmative steps to quash it.

 How do our chickens differ from Grandma’s chickens?

 PURPOSE & LIFE EXPECTANCY